JJ/granada-off/text/graffiti.md

 > redefine aesthetically spaces that can be seen, and enjoyed, by
 > anyone.

-So it goes from stickers to decorated walls in a parking. *Graffiti* is a subset made mainly with paint, usually spray.
+So it goes from stickers on walls all the way through to decorated walls in a parking. *Graffiti* is a subset made mainly with paint, usually spray.
 This one also goes in many different shapes: stencils are repetitive and done usually with a cookie-cutter pattern, tags are